 Why it Works

-How Building With Trash Leads to a Growth Mindset
+How Building With Recycling Leads to a Growth Mindset

 Open-ended challenges and repurposing recycling lead children through a process of struggle, failure, and success.